Hummer Maintenance: Cost, Plans and Service Schedule

 Hummer repair costs

-• On the H1, the cost of repairs can range from average to extremely high, largely depending on how well the previous owner kept up with routine maintenance.
+• On the H1, the cost of repairs can range from average to extremely high, largely depending on how well the previous owner kept up with the routine maintenance.
 Tyler Hoover of Hoovies Garage was surprised to hear that his H1 “only” needed $3,000 worth of repairs and deferred maintenance, though the Car Wizard did warn him that there was more coming down the pipeline.

 Needless to say, if your heart is set on an H1, we’d recommend finding an experienced H1 mechanic in your area and requesting that they conduct a pre-purchase inspection on any H1 you’re considering buying so you don’t inherit an expensive money pit.